jotaku/looplens/README.md

 - Event timeline
 - Session summary (last assistant message)
 - **Full conversation transcript** (read from Claude Code's JSONL transcripts)

+### Insights (Experimental)

+The Insights page uses the Claude Code CLI to generate an AI-powered analysis of your usage history.
+Click **Generate Insights** to produce a detailed HTML report covering usage patterns, cost breakdowns, and recommendations.

+- Requires the **Claude Code CLI** installed on your system
+- Generation takes **30–60 seconds** and consumes tokens from your Claude plan
+- Report is saved to `~/.claude/usage-data/report.html` and displayed in the dashboard
+- Previous reports remain viewable while a new one generates

 ### Additional Features